 For Nvidia, your GPU will need to support NVENC.

-Click here to open up this Nvidia page , search for the exact name of your GPU and look at the CHIP table.
+Click here to open up this Nvidia page, expand the NVENC - Encoding menu and search for the exact name of your GPU and look at the # of NVENC/CHIP table.

-(If you do need see your GPUs name, scroll down a bit and select GeForce / TITAN, QUADRO, or GRID / TESLA depending on your GPU for the complete list).
+(If you do not see your GPUs name, select GeForce, QUADRO, TESLA or DGX depending on your GPU).

-If the CHIP of your GPU begins with GK, GM, GP, or TU, then your GPU does support NVENC; if not, your GPU likely does not support NVENC.
+If the # of NVENC/CHIP of your GPU has at least a count of 1, then your GPU does support NVENC; if not, your GPU likely does not support NVENC.

 For AMD, your GPU will need to support AMF